sherafgunmetla/Pakistan-Senate-Sessions-Attendance-Data-Engineering-Project/README.md

 https://public.tableau.com/app/profile/sher.afgun/viz/PakistanSenateAttendance-2024onwards/Dashboard1

+## Key insights I found:

+▷ Around 65% of the Senators are generally present in the sessions, meaning a substantial number are often absent, and the house rarely has a full attendance.
+▷ Sessions with a higher attendance rate mostly occur in June and September.
+The reason might be that the country's budgets and a constitutional amendment were passed in the respective months.
+▷ The Leader of the Opposition was present in 78% of the sessions, while the Leader of the House attended only 20% of the time.
+This substantial difference may be attributed to the latter being busy with other government matters, such as an official foreign tour.

 ## !
 UPDATE !
 To keep the tableau dashboard up to date, I have replaced the snowflake with Google Sheets, for live data.
 Now the data is being dumped to Google Sheets instead of Snowflake.
 This change is because Tabluea requires a paid version for live data.